-6. Remove the retainer clips from the attachment pins stowed in the base of the boom extension and insert the attachment pins through the attachment and anchor fittings on the right side of the boom nose.
+S. Remove the retainer clips from the attachment pins stowed in the base of the boom extension and insert the attachment pins through the attachment and anchor fittings on the right side of the boom nose.
 Install the retainer clips in the attachment pins.

-NOTE: If boom extension fly section (stinger) is not to be removed, it should remain on the stowage brackets on the side of the boom.
+If the boom extension fly section (stinger) is not to be erected, it should remain on the stowage brackets on the side of the boom.